Robin Hunicke: thatgamecompany

-Following her work at Electronic Arts, Hunicke joined thatgamecompany as producer.
+Following her work at Electronic Arts, Hunicke joined thatgamecompany as a producer.
 She joined the team in the early conceptual stages for the studio's third project Journey, a multiplayer cooperative adventure game released in early 2012.

 Tiny Speck

 After the release of Journey, Hunicke left thatgamecompany to join Tiny Speck to continue development of their social MMORPG Glitch.

 Funomena

 Prior to the release of Glitch, Hunicke left Tiny Speck to co-found Funomena together with Martin Middleton.
 They announced their first project in October 2012: "to build a game that takes data from a pedometer and does something fun with it."
 Their first video game is Luna, a VR-focused art game which is described as "a tactile puzzle game set in a vibrant and sculptural story-book world".
 They then developed Wattam, a spiritual successor of Bandai Namco's Katamari series directed by its creator, Keita Takahashi.
 It was released on PlayStation 4 and PC (via Epic Games Store) on December 17, 2019.